ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/index.md

 For each Vendor API, **additional system settings** can be applied.

+!!! info "Multi-Factor Authentication"

+    When configuring login credentials for Vendor API, please note that IP Fabric does not support multi-factor authentication (MFA).
+Please use a user account without MFA enabled (you may have option to generate "application access token").

 ## Slug and Comment

 Every instance of vendor API configuration have two additional fields (example shows screenshot of AWS configuration)